microsoft/vscode-go/README.md

 and edit your configuration (set the `go.lintTool` value to "gometalinter").

 Go meta linter uses a collection of various linters and those linters also need to be installed manually.
-If one of the tool is available, it will be used by default (`golint` for instance is still run by default).
+If one of the tools is available, it will be used by default (`golint` for instance is still run by default).

 Some of the very useful linter tools:
 * [errcheck](https://github.com/kisielk/errcheck) checks for unchecked errors in your code.